Control the “inside channel,” or the space between your opponent’s arms and legs.

 - It gives you greater options for mobility.
 Putting yourself on the inside prevents your opponent’s arms and legs from stifling your movement, meaning you can more easily transition to other positions.

 - It allows you to close the distance.
 When you control the inside channel, it’s much harder for your opponent to establish arm/leg frames to make space.

 - It allows you to control your opponent’s core.
-Attacking the core directly is unwise, because the core is the strongest part of the body (see Anatomic Hierarchy).
-By controlling the inside channel, you can force your opponent’s shoulders and hips to lock.
-This makes it much easier to pass guard and advance position.
+By controlling the inside channel, you can force your opponent’s shoulders and hips to lock, and create tight chest-to-chest situations.
+This makes it much easier to pass the guard and advance position.